JosephSerUSP/Stillnight-Win3.1/doc/gameDesign.md

--Effects: These directly affect battlers, such as changing hp, applying states, changing level / xp / parameters, etc.
-'learnAction' - Teaches an action to a creature.
-'learnPassive' - Teaches a passive to a creature.
-'elementAdd' - Adds a new element to the battler.
-'elementChange' - Changes all elements of this battler to the target element.
-If the battler has no elements, it should now have one.
-Effects should be flexible.
-I should be able to cover novel effects without hardcoding them.
-For example, I should be able to write an effect that changes a battler's maxActions on the fly, even if a 'changeMaxActions' effect doesn't exist.
+# Game Design Document

+## 1. Core Philosophy: The Unified System
+The game's architecture is built on a unified "Effect & Trait" system.
+Everything that modifies a battler's state—whether temporary (like a buff), permanent (like equipment), or innate (like stats)—is handled through this system.
+This ensures maximum flexibility for creating novel mechanics.

+---

--Traits: These modify or change characteristics of battlers, or/and trigger Effects.
+Traits: These modify or change characteristics of battlers, or/and trigger Effects.
 They are properties of Equipment, Passives and States.
 Some examples:
 'hit' - for calculating the chance of hitting enemies with meelee physical attacks. default is 0 (means 100% chance.
 10 would mean a 110% chance.)
 'eva' - for calculating the chance of evading enemy melee physical attacks. default is 0. (means 0% evasion chance.
 10% would mean a 10% chance.)